Do Go On - 443 - The Theft of The Scream

 Yeah, I'm going to avoid this man's eye contact for a little while.

-So basically, what the show is, we take it in terms of report on a topic often suggested to
+So basically, what the show is, we take it in terms of the report on a topic, often suggested to us by one of the listeners.

-us by one of the listeners, we go away, we write up a little report on it and bring it back to the
+We write up a little report on it and bring it.

-to talk about.
+we're going to talk about.
 And we always start with a question.
 That's true.
-Did I write a question?
-Let's find out together.
-I haven't, uh, haven't, okay,
+Did I write a

+my own birthday.
+Okay.
 So weird that you're born on the 69th day of the 69th month.

-Nice.
-Okay, my question is, can you guess the famous artwork from this Oxford dictionary definition?
+guess the famous artwork from this Oxford Dictionary

+Oh, okay.
 It's a definition of the title of the artwork.

-Yeah.
-Holy shit, I'm buzzing.
 I looked up the definition for nothing.

-To give a loud, long piercing cry or cries expressing extreme emotional pain.
+piercing cry or cries expressing extreme emotional pain.

-Oh Mona Lisa.
+Oh, Mona Lisa.

 So yes, I'm going to talk about the scream, but you know, it's, it's, I'll get to it.

-Anyway, it's been suggested by a couple of people.
+Anyway, it's been suggested by a couple of people, Scott Coventry from Scotland.

 Just checking if Scott's here.